hyperspy/hyperspy/doc/user_guide/signal2d.rst

     >>> s.find_peaks(method='max')
     >>> s.find_peaks(method='minmax')

-These methods search for peaks using maximum (and mimimum) values in the image.
+These methods search for peaks using maximum (and minimum) values in the image.
 There all have a ``distance`` parameter to set the minimum distance between the peaks.